gear-tech/gear/galloc/docs/optimisation.md

-# Optimisation of galloc
+# Optimization of galloc
-We've tried to optimise galloc in some ways, but none of them showed significant performance improvement, so we'd **strongly suggest to keep the current implementation.**
+We've tried to optimize galloc in some ways, but none of them showed significant performance improvement, so we'd **strongly suggest keeping the current implementation.**

-The current implementation uses static buffer in addition to standard <kbd>dlmalloc</kbd>-like implementation.
+The current implementation uses a static buffer in addition to standard <kbd>dlmalloc</kbd>-like implementation.

 ![Total perfomance comparison](./images/total-performance-comparison.png)

-Here are some of the optimisation attempts we've tried:
+Here are some of the optimization attempts we've tried:

 1. [Measuring current performance](#current)
 1. [Remove static buffer](#remove)